John Smeaton: Civil engineering

 Smeaton is important in the history, rediscovery of, and development of modern cement, identifying the compositional requirements needed to obtain "hydraulicity" in lime; work which led ultimately to the invention of Portland cement.
 Portland cement led to the re-emergence of concrete as a modern building material, largely due to Smeaton's influence.

 Recommended by the Royal Society, Smeaton designed the third Eddystone Lighthouse (1755–59).
 He pioneered the use of 'hydraulic lime' (a form of mortar that will set under water) and developed a technique involving dovetailed blocks of granite in the building of the lighthouse.
+In designing the lighthouse, Smeaton combined different types of knowledge from separate fields, including geology, electrical research, meteorology, and classical learning.

 His lighthouse remained in use until 1877 when the rock underlying the structure's foundations had begun to erode; it was dismantled and partially rebuilt at Plymouth Hoe where it is known as Smeaton's Tower.
+In 2020 a Cornish granite bust of Smeaton by Philip Chatfield, commissioned by The Box, Plymouth, and funded by Trinity House, was installed in the tower's lantern chamber before its reopening.
+The bust is based on a plaster one donated by the Institution of Civil Engineers in about 1980, but later removed for safety reasons.

 Deciding that he wanted to focus on the lucrative field of civil engineering, he commenced an extensive series of commissions, including: